rumca-js/OfflineWebSearch/PROJECT.md

 ## DatabaseState

-Contains state of database, name of local files, and remote path
+ - contains state of database, name of local files, and remote path

 # Views

- - EntryListScreen - provides search widget, shows list of entries (in each row)
+ - EntryListScreen - provides search widget, shows list of entries (in each row).
  - EntryDetailScreen - detail screen of an entry: title, description, date of publish, etc.
  - EntryStatusScreen - screen showing if entry page returns correct HTTP status
  - EntryPreviewScreen - fetches page and shows dynamic entry preview: title, description, date of publish, etc.
  - OptionsScreen - contains configuration and setup of databases
+ - SourceScreen - contains source screen
+ - SourcesScreen - contains list of sources
+ - AboutScreen - screen with information about project

 ## EntryListScreen

  - Provides search widget
  - Search suggestion are scrollable, with rows
  - scrolling list allows to load more entries

-### Search Operators

-title LIKE %something%
-description LIKE %something%
+ - page navigation elements (prev, next button) are in scrollable area, after search results
+ - after page navigation add new result button should be present
+ - clicking on entry opens EntryDetailScreen

+## EntryDetailScreen
+Provides bar on top with buttons: edit, share, preview, remove

+## EntryStatusScreen
+Fetches page status from the internet.
+Provides button 'update entry data'.
+The button updates status code for the entry

 ## EntryPreviewScreen

- - Uses generics, builder
+Fetches page dynamically from web.
+Provides button 'update entry data'.
+The button updates title, description, or other properties are updated for the entry

 ## OptionsScreen

- - Databases can be added from preconfigured list available at https://rumca-js.github.io/data/databases.txt
+ - Database can be added from preconfigured list available at https://rumca-js.github.io/data/databases.txt
- - Databases can be added manually: by link, or from local filesystem
+ - Database can be added from local filesystem
- - Configured databases shows state: read-only, ready (or not ready)
+ - Database can be added from url
+ - Database can be created empty (from assets SQLite table)
- - Databases fetched from the internet can be re-fetched (what happens to added links?)
+ - Database fetched from the internet can be re-fetched.
+User is notified that it destroys current local database
- - Database can be edited, but link cannot be changed that way
+ - Database can be shared (to other apps), saved as a file
+ - List of databases show state of database (DOWNLOADING, READY, FAILED)
+ - each database in list contain button to refresh, remove
- - There should be a method of database export
+ - clicking on a database opens DatabaseScreen

+## DatabaseScreen
+Provides bar on top with buttons: edit, share, refresh, remove

+Shows status of database, and count of table rows.

+Provides button to clear search, user visited elements.

+## SourcesScreen
+Provides bar on top with buttons: edit, fetch, remove.

+Selecting source opens SourceScreen.

+Source fetch means that body of page is fetched, should be RSS, entries are read from it, and inserted into linkdatamodel table.

+# Operations
+## Search widget operators

+SQLite search capabilities should be handled.
+For example:
+ - title LIKE %something%
+ - description LIKE %something%

+## Browsing
+Every entry visit is maintained in table uservists.

+# Data

+app/src/main/java/io/github/rumcajs/offlinewebsearch/data maintains data files.
+The file wrap SQLite tables and provide assessors to model.
+For example SourceRepository is wrapper for sourcedatamodel table.

 # Code